 I did not care for the vertical pole on the left side of the background and decided to crop it out.
 This left the subject more centred in the frame.

 To use the Crop feature, choose the photo from the camera roll and open it, then select Edit.
 At the bottom next to Cancel, is the crop tool.

-The iPhone’s metering is for the most part automatic when measuring light bouncing off the scene.
+The iPhone’s metering is for the most part automatic.

-This full tonal range image is easy to meter and accurately expose.
+This full tonal range image is easy to meter and expose.